-It is NOT possible to win a competition, lottery prize, raffle or sweepstake that you have not entered.
-If anyone contacts you about winning a lottery that you did NOT enter, then it is almost certain that you have been contacted by a scammer.
-Do not reply to any letters, emails, phone calls or messages.
-More importantly, NEVER send money or personal information to someone who you don't know!
+It is NOT possible to win a lottery that you have not entered.
+Do not reply to any letters, emails, phone calls or messages telling you otherwise and, more importantly, NEVER send money or personal information to someone who contacts you out of the blue.

 How Lottery Scams Work